It is approximately a 50-mile trip to circumnavigate Sauvie Island!

 - Sauvie Island Boat Ramp – located at the end of Ferry Rd across from Fire Station on Sauvie Island Road.
-Has a large adjoining parking facility and bathrooms maintained by Portland Metro.
+Has an adjoining parking facility and bathrooms maintained by Portland Metro.

 - Cove Marina – lies in a small inlet on the Sauvie Island shore just upstream from Willow Point.
 A Launching ramp is available but no fuel.

 The Multnomah Channel or the Columbia River waters which border the island are obvious paddling waterways; however both have a lot of boat traffic which may include barges, sailboats and power boats and additionally, the Columbia River sees heavy ocean-going container-ship traffic.
-It is recommended that only experienced paddlers use these waters.
-The Cunningham Slough (pictured right) provides easy water kayaking.
+The Cunningham Slough provides easy water kayaking.

 A great family paddling option is Sturgeon Lake where there is a boat launch.